Anirudhp196/WeatherApp/README.md

 Displays the weather for the next week depending on zip code entered.
+Utilizes Weather API to retrieve data based on entered formatting, and displays a seamless interface with picture, timing and accurate temperature.